AIMarkov/LOL/README.md

 # LOL
-these are some examples and codes for "Reinforcement Learning:An Introduction" of sutton
+these are some examples and codes I write for the book  "Reinforcement Learning:An Introduction" of sutton